 - It is difficult to remove emotion from situations when you are emotionally involved.
 There are good reasons why leaders should not have close personal friendships with people that work for them.

 - I find that it helps to have partners who I can talk to before during and after the tough decisions.
 For some leaders there are no peers within the company, so finding an outlet is important.
-Peer groups like YPO, TEK etc. can help.
+Peer groups like YPO, TEC etc. can help.

 - At the end of the day we are at work to work, and the focus needs to be the success of the business or everyone suffers.
 Leaders are expected to make reasoned, timely business decisions.
 They are not in their role to win a popularity contest.

 “One rarely has 100% of the information needed for a good decision no matter how much one spends or how long one waits.”
 Robert K. Greenleaf

 The most difficult decisions will always affect people, their livelihood, their career, their success within the company or not.
 When business decisions do affect people negatively then leaders should accept some responsibility, act with compassion and treat people as fairly as possible.
-You still need to make the decision.
+BUT … you still need to make the decision.

 Kevin Dee is founder of Eagle (a Professional Staffing Company)